 After WWII was concluded, it was exported to many other countries such as Denmark, Italy, Cuba, Egypt, etc. in addition to the British Commonwealth countries.
 It is also used in Israel and this kit includes a decal for the Israeli army Staghound.

 Staghound was manufactured by Chevrolet and provided to the British army, etc. by the Lend-Lease Acts.
 The first actual fight was in Italy in 1943.
-For armored cars, it had a heavy armor, front armor is 25 mm, the front of the turret is 30 mm.
+For armored cars, it had heavy armor, front armor is 25 mm, the front of the turret is 30 mm.
 It is pretty big and seems to be heavy.
 The tires are also big.

 The maximum speed was 100 km/h on the paved road and the action radius was about 720 km.
-It was mainly used for unit command and reconnaissance mission.
-The main armament is 37mm M6 anti-tank cannon.
-The metal barrel is attached in this kit and it is a sharp finish.
+It was mainly used for unit command and reconnaissance missions.
+The main armament is a 37mm M6 anti-tank cannon.
+The metal barrel is attached to this kit and it is a sharp finish.